 With charitable gift annuities, donors give an irrevocable gift of cash or securities to a nonprofit in exchange for a fixed income payment for a set term or for life.
 The donor can take an immediate tax deduction while the nonprofit can invest and grow the funds.
 When the donor passes or the annuity terms are up, the nonprofit keeps the leftover funds.
 Some donors choose to defer their annuity payments until they retire, resulting in higher payments.

-Charitable gift annuities are a good giving option for donors who want to make a large gift while still protecting their income.
-These donors may want to ensure the future of their own retirement funds, or their children’s as well.
+Charitable gift annuities are a smart giving option for donors who want to make a large gift while still protecting their income.
+These donors may want to ensure the future of their own retirement funds or their children’s as well.
 Or they may have already retired and want to enjoy a yearly income while still making a significant impact on a cause they care about.

 Charitable remainder annuity trusts

 With a charitable remainder annuity trust, the donor contributes cash or appreciated securities.
 They then receive a fixed income based on a percentage of the initial assets used to fund the trust.

 The nonprofit can invest the funds, while the donor can avoid capital gains or estate taxes.
 At the end of the annuity trust’s term, the remaining balance goes to the nonprofit.
 These contracts usually give a donor an income for a term of up to 20 years or for life.